mateuszniechwiej/Covid_Tracker/README.md

 5. Create a service to communicate with api in vs code terminal `ng c service api`.

-6. Create components by running `ng g c components/countries list and `ng g c components/country details.
+6. Create components by running `ng g c components/countries list ` and `ng g c components/country details`.

-7. To create an angular model, in the terminal run: `ng g class
+7. To create an angular model, in the terminal run: `ng g class models/country --type=model`.